Aref-Shahbakhsh/Aref-Shahbakhsh.github.io/content/authors/admin/_index.md

 ## About Me

-I am a graduated master student at Sharif University of Technology.
-My research interests include  Machine Learning Theory, Computational Biology, Generative Models and Deep Learning.
+I recently wrapped up my Master's in Computer Science at Sharif University of Technology, where I spent most of my time geeking out over Machine Learning Theory, Computational Biology, and Generative Models.

-Okay fine, They’re like rare Pokémon sightings in the wild world of ML, so if you spot one in the Post tab, consider yourself lucky! 😜🍀📚 and I post when the ML gods smile upon me 😛😄.
+I'm passionate about breaking down complex topics, and I love sharing what I learn along the way.
+You'll find my writings and deep-dives right here in my [Posts](/post)!

+When I'm not in front of a code editor, you can probably find me planning my next checkmate on a chessboard or unwinding with some piano keys.